open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ### Listing resources of a component version

-To list the resources found in a compopnent version tree the command `ocm get resources` can be used.
+To list the resources found in a component version tree, the command `ocm get resources` can be used:

 ```shell
 $ ocm get resources ghcr.io/mandelsoft/cnudie//github.com/mandelsoft/ocmhelmdemo:0.1.0-dev --recursive -o tree